Ecotrust/madrona/docs/tutorial_customize_appgen.rst

 Group Collaboration
 ---------------------------------

 Madrona provides a robust mechanism for sharing features between users.
 By default, all features you create under a single account are accessible by that user alone.
-But `users` can be made members of `groups` and can choose to share features with group members who can then view them, copy them, share them back with revisions, etc. This allows for truely collaborative multi-user workflows while maintaining privacy of data.
+But `users` can be made members of `groups` and can choose to share features with group members who can then view them, copy them, share them back with revisions, etc. This allows for truly collaborative multi-user workflows while maintaining privacy of data.

 The first step is to use Django's admin site to create users and groups.